thefuntastic/Unity3d-Finite-State-Machine/README.md

 ## Upgrade Notes - March 2015 - v3.0

 Version 3 brings with it a substantial redesign of the library to overcome limitations plaguing the previous iteration (now supports multiple states machines per component, instant Enter & Exit calls, more robust initialization, etc).
-As such there is a now a more semantic class organisation that allows v3 to live along aside v2 without breaking.
-However if you wish to upgrade existing code you will need to rewrite all usages as per the instructions above.
+As such there is a now a more semantic class organisation with `StateMachine` & `StateMachineRunner`.

+It is recommend you delete the previous package before upgrading, **but this will break your code!**

+To do a complete upgrade you will need to rewrite initialization as per above.
+You will also need to replace missing `StateEngine` component references with `StateMachineRunner` in the Unity editor.
+If you want a workaround in order to do a gradual upgrade without breaking changes, you can change the namespace of the `StateMachine` and `StateMachineRunner` and you will be able to use it alongside v2 code until you feel confident enough to do a full upgrade.

 ## Implementation and Shortcomings